lshrack/scrollscore/README.md

 ScrollScore is a proof-of-concept implementation of a tool that automatically scrolls PDF sheet music based on microphone input.

 ## How to run ScrollScore:
+1. Clone the repository to your local machine.
-1. Install requirements using pip install -r requirements.txt.
+2. Install requirements using pip install -r requirements.txt.
 Using a Python virtual environment is strongly recommended.
-2. Install a working version of FFmpeg for your system, if you don't already have one: https://ffmpeg.org/
+3. Install a working version of FFmpeg for your system, if you don't already have one: https://ffmpeg.org/
-3. Run python app.py to launch the tool.
+4. Run python app.py to launch the tool.
-4. The tool should now be running at http://127.0.0.1:5000/upload, where you can upload a PDF for conversion.
+5. The tool should now be running at http://127.0.0.1:5000/upload, where you can upload a PDF for conversion.
 Wait for it to convert and load the PDF viewer (this will take several minutes), and then you can use the scrolling functionality.

 ## Table of Contents:
 - archived_files: lots of old Python code - you can safely ignore this.